elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 | **Online**             | Uses internet banking?
 (0/1)                                    |
 | **CreditCard**         | Does the customer use a credit card issued by UniversalBank?
 (0/1)|

+A Certificate of Deposit is a type of savings account offered by banks that offers a higher interest rate in exchange for the customer agreeing to keep the money deposited for a fixed period, such as 6 months, 1 year, 5 years, etc.

  <img width="1293" height="799" alt="Screenshot 2025-08-10 223810" src="https://github.com/user-attachments/assets/af290b4e-3024-4eb4-a409-d03060ba80dc" />

 ---